-This free step-by-step how to write a business plan guide was built just for you, if you aren’t really sure what planning a venture’s all about.
-To save time, stress and energy we’ll walk you through everything you need to know without fluff or heavy brain work.
+This free step-by-step guide to writing a business plan was built just for you, if you aren't really sure what planning a business is all about.
+To save time, stress and energy we'll walk you through everything you need to know without fluff or heavy brain work.

 Fact: It’s possible to create your initial business plan in less than an hour!